bredele/artery/Readme.md

 You've probably met that guy at work who was always getting on your nerves (to be polite) and constantly told you to not repeat yourself, avoid tight coupling or think reusable and maintainable as much as possible.
 This guy (may be you) is a pain but you've also spend a lot of time refactoring your application and you start thinking he is right.

-  > This guy's name is Addy Osmani or Nicholas Zakas and wrote interesting articles such as [scalable javascript architecture](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012) or [large scale javascript](http://addyosmani.com/largescalejavascript/).
+  > This guy's name is Addy Osmani or Nicholas Zakas and he wrote interesting articles such as [scalable javascript architecture](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012) or [large scale javascript](http://addyosmani.com/largescalejavascript/).

 His motive was to avoid end up doing the same stuff all over again.
 He wanted an application that **keeps working and doesn't break** no matter what.
 That's what Artery is about.